bugsbugsbux/notes-on-nix/notes-on-nix.md

 two arguments usually called `final` and `prev`, or `self` and `super` (in older code).

-`lib.makeExtensible` takes a fixpoint-function which returns a set and returns its fixpoint with an attribute `extend`, which is a function taking an overlay and returning the modified fixpoint (also with an `extend` attribute).
+`lib.makeExtensible` takes a fixpoint-function, which returns a set, and returns its fixpoint with an attribute `extend`, which is a function taking an overlay and returning the modified fixpoint (also with an `extend` attribute).
 Do not confuse it with `lib.makeOverridable`!